Freshdesk AI automations: A complete 2026 guide

 A screenshot showing the simulation mode in eesel AI for testing Freshdesk AI automations.

-We built eesel AI to solve this exact problem.
+eesel AI is designed to complement this process.
 It includes a simulation mode that lets you test your AI on thousands of your own past tickets in a safe environment.
-You can see exactly how it would have responded, get solid forecasts on how many tickets it will resolve, and tweak its behavior before it ever talks to a single customer.
+You can see exactly how it would have responded, get solid forecasts on resolution rates, and fine-tune its behavior before it ever talks to a single customer.

 A screenshot of the customization and action workflow screen in eesel AI, an alternative to native Freshdesk AI automations.